 This is harder to implement but reaps tremendous rewards – the least of them being terrific patient experience, and therefore, higher patient satisfaction.

-If that’s your success criteria, then you should know what your current customer satisfaction (CSAT) is.
+If increased customer satisfaction is your success criteria, then you should know what your current customer satisfaction (CSAT) is.

 If you are considering increased leads as your measure of answering service success, do you have a system to measure the lead velocity now?